Moseco/sagase/README.md

     - [x] Kun readings
     - [x] Nanori
     - [x] Compounds
+- [ ] Kanji radicals
+    - [x] 214 classic kanji radicals
+    - [x] Meaning
+    - [x] Variants
+    - [ ] Kanji using the radical
 - [x] Export/import database
 - [ ] Search
-    - [ ] Search vocab
-    - [ ] Search kanji
+    - [x] Vocab
+    - [x] Kanji
     - [ ] Hand writing character recognition
+    - [ ] Sort by closest match
 - [ ] Standard kanji and vocab lists
 - [ ] Bookmarks
 - [ ] Flashcards

 ## Special thanks

-Thanks to [Electronic Dictionary Research and Development Group](http://www.edrdg.org/) for managing the dictionary file.
+Thanks to [Electronic Dictionary Research and Development Group](http://www.edrdg.org/) for managing the source dictionary file.

+### Files used

+- [Vocab dictionary file from Electronic Dictionary Research and Development Group.](http://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) Version used for this project is `JMdict_e_examp` (English only, with examples).

+- [Kanji dictionary file from Electronic Dictionary Research and Development Group.](http://www.edrdg.org/wiki/index.php/KANJIDIC_Project) Version used for this project is `kanjidic2` (contains all 13,108 kanji).

+- [Kanji component file from Electronic Dictionary Research and Development Group.](http://www.edrdg.org/krad/kradinf.html) Version used for this project is `kradfile` and `kradfile2` merged together and converted to utf-8 encoding (renamed to `kradfilex_utf-8`).